dimples-app/dimples-app/README.md

 ---
 I am Software Engineer focusing on Front End and Back-End development.

-- 🌱 I’m currently working on application development using MERN stack and PERN stacks
+- 🌱 I’m currently working on application development using MERN and PERN stacks
 - 💞️ I’m looking to collaborate on building applications with purpose and passion